SAP-samples/abap-cheat-sheets/35_BAdIs.md

 3. **BAdI interface**
      - Create a BAdI interface with the name _ZIF_DEMO_ABAP_CONVERTER_.
      - Note that only importing and changing parameters are possible here.
-For display purposes, the method definition includes a referene to the classrun output.
+For display purposes, the method definition includes an importing parameter having a reference to the classrun output.
 In the executable example class, the calling class implements the classrun and supplies a bound interface reference variable when calling the BAdI method.

         ```abap
         INTERFACE zif_demo_abap_converter